jerin-mx/Twitter-Search-Application/README.md

 1. Import necessary libraries and set up MySQL and MongoDB
 2. Run the twitter dataset processing file
-3. Run the search app with correct authentication to the databases.
+3. Run the search app with correct authentication to the datastores.

 Contribution: